 Aside from Sarri’s management style, it will be interesting to see how the two personalities match.
 Both have had locker-room issues in the past, Ronaldo with Mourinho, and more recently, Sarri with Hazard, but if things go as well as we expect them to go on the pitch - there will surely be less to worry about off it.

 So could this be the start of a winning partnership for Juventus?
 Sarri’s attacking philosophy seems to be the perfect match for the Portuguese talisman, but we won’t have to wait much longer to know for sure.

-There’s just over 2 weeks until the start of 2019/20 Serie A campaign, a campaign which will be under scrutiny from the moment the first whistle is blown.
+We are almost halfway though the Serie A campaign, a campaign which was under scrutiny from the moment the first whistle was blown.
 Can Ronaldo and Sarri finally end Juve’s agonising wait for European glory, whilst maintaining domestic success, or are we set for an underwhelming season in Turin?
 Only time will tell.

 Following their astonishing victory over Atletico Madrid and qualification to the next stage of the tournament, La Vecchia Signora faced Ajax in the Champions League quarter-finals.